 When you insert a print cartridge in the printer, the printer informs you if the cartridge is not a HP print cartridge.
 If you insert a used HP cartridge from another HP printer, the printer might print as many as 40 pages before it identifies the cartridge as a genuine HP cartridge and then reactivates the supply-status features.
-You can override the NON HP CARTRIDGE DETECTED message by pressing the CANCEL JOB button.
+You can override the NON HP CARTRIDGE DETECTED message by pressing the CANCEL JOB (LJ 9500) or the STOP button (LJ9500mfp).